bblackwind/AliOS-Things-Linux-Edition/README.md

 **Development Tools**

-- Handy and easy-to-use SDK are released in the meantime.
+- Well Designed and easy-to-use SDK are released in the meantime.